fabiangunzinger/online-experiments/chapters/why_potential_outcomes.md

 - [ ] Use [[stats_of_online_experiments]] to add context

 Material
-- ding2023first footnote 2 in chapter 4
+- ding2023first footnote 2 in chapter 4 and